Protestors enraged about the death of George Floyd flooded cities. Police brutality due to cannabis laws likely fed the pent-up anger.

 According to a presenter at the virtual Cannabis Marketing Summit, stories are important.
 Stories change people’s minds and spur them to action.
-The sum of all stories combined change the dominant narrative.
+The sum of all stories combined changes the dominant narrative.

 The power of social media made George Floyd’s death so well-known.
-If not for a phone camera, his death would have likely been another grim statistic in a word full of them.
+If not for a phone camera, his death would have likely been another grim statistic in a world full of them.

-A riot is what happens when people who feel beaten down and don’t know what else to do.
-This has been the case throughout history from the Byzantine Empire to the aftermath of the death of Martin Luther King to now.
+A riot is what happens when people feel beaten down and don’t know what else to do.
+This has been the case throughout history, from the Byzantine Empire to the aftermath of the death of Martin Luther King to now.